zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

                 ResultSetMetaData rmd = rset.getMetaData();
                 int colCount = rmd.getColumnCount();    ```

-* Next you loop through all the records in the `ResultSet` and create a Mendix object as specified by the user via ResultEntity.
+* Next you loop through all the records in the `ResultSet` and, for each record, create a Mendix object as specified by the user via ResultEntity.

     ```java
                 while(rset.next()){